danbz/aesthetic-programming/7-VocableCode/Readme.md

 ## Intro

-Many scholars and artists have explored and put together the concepts of code and language, such as Florian Cramer, John Cayley, Ian Hatcher, Graham Harwood, Michael Mateas and Allison Parrish.
-In this chapter, we explore speech-like qualities between program code and speech-act in language, specifically working on voices to think through the aesthetic and critical possibilities for vocable code.
+Many scholars and artists have explored and put together the concepts of code and language, not only consider programming as a tool to produce a piece of literature but also exploring the materiality, connection, paradoxes and tensions between the two, as articles, performances and artworks, they are Florian Cramer (2008), John Cayley (2002), Ian Hatcher (2015), Graham Harwood (2008), Daniel Temkin (2011), Michael Mateas and Nick Montfort (2005), Zach Blas and Micha Cárdenas (2012, 2013) and Allison Parrish (2015) to name but a few.
+In this chapter, we explore speech-like qualities, as part of the wider thinking of code and language, between program code and speech-act in language, specifically working on *voices* to think through the aesthetic and critical possibilities for what we might describe as *vocable code* as put in this chapter title.

-This chapter will centre the software artwork *Vocable Code*, as a means to unfold the technical and conceptual aspects of code.
+This chapter will centre the software artwork *Vocable Code*, as a means to unfold the technical and aesthetic aspects of code.
 ![vocable_code](https://farm2.staticflickr.com/1772/42269344360_a1038a1471_z.jpg)

-Here is the artwork's description:
+### The context of the work
 <blockquote>
 Vocable Code is both a work of “software art” (software as artwork, not software to make an artwork) and a “codework” (where the source code and critical writing operate together) produced to embody “queer code”.
 It examines the notion of queerness in computer coding.
 Through collecting voices and statements from others that help to complete the sentence that begins: “Queer is…”, the work is computationally and poetically composed where the texts and voices are repeated and disrupted by mathematical chaos, creating a dynamic audio-visual literature and exploring the performativity of code, subjectivity and language.
 Behind the executed web interface, the code itself is deliberately written as a codework, a mix of a computer programming language and human language, exploring the material and linguistic tensions of writing and reading within the context of (non)binary poetry and computer code.
 </blockquote>

-There are few issues to note here.
-First the source code is considered as codework, which is a poetry for reading.
-In other words, the source code is no longer hidden away from any user and, instead, always display side by side with the executed version that blur the boundary between the source and the executed interfaces.
-Second, the method of using constrains is seen in both the writing of codework, as well as formulating the queer's statements such that the voices themselves express different rhythm, temporality and meaning.
-But central to the work is the exploration of queer code via speaking code, loading and playing voices, showing codework,  , writing source code and executing machine code.
+The work is presented in a dual screen format, with one side shows the source code (codework) and the other side shows the executed version.
+In this particular work, the source code is no longer, as usual, hidden away from any user and, instead, always display side by side to blur the boundary between the source and the executed, the back and the front.
+The notion of queer code is the main subject, and this operates in multiple levels, such as the queering about what a front-end interface should be, the always practical writing of code in its most efficient way, the performative aspect of code that includes human and nonhuman execution, the participatory aspect of voices that the program speaks endlessly and many others.

+The core method in structuring the artwork *Vocable Code* is the use of constrains/rules, which is seen in both the writing of codework/source code, as well as formulating the rules for the voice contributors the queer's statements such that the voices themselves express different rhythm, temporality and meaning.
+For example, below show some of the constrains:
+- When writing the source code, do not use binary 0 or 1, either a single X or Y, a single operator of '>' or '<'.
+- When writing the source code, mindful of all the variable, array and function's naming.
+- For each specific voice, the sentence with the starting words: "Queer is"
+- For each specific voice, each sentence contains the minimum of 1 word but no more than 5.

-### 1. Decoding Exercise:
+## 1. Decoding the interface:
 Q: By just looking at the [RUNME](https://siusoon.github.io/VocableCode/vocablecode_program/) of *Vocable Code*, describe the different elements of the work and imagine how they operate computationally in human language?

 Not really an 'answer' but some possible imagination: